 muscle tenderness or weakness not caused by exercise

-tiredness or sleep disturbances.
+tiredness or sleep disturbances

-Other side effects not listed above may also occur in some patients.
-Tell your doctor if you notice anything that is making
+Other side effects not listed above may also occur in some people.

-Be aware that the outer shell of Duride tablets passes through the body.
+Be aware that the outer shell of the DURIDE tablet passes through the body.
 This does

-Duride tablets are made of a wax-like shell which does not dissolve in the body.
+DURIDE tablets are made of a wax-like shell which does not dissolve in the body.
 After

 may see this empty tablet shell in your faeces (bowel motions).

-Keep your tablets in the blister pack until it is time to take them.
+Keep your tablets in the pack until it is time to take them.

-If you take the tablets out of their pack they may not keep well.
+If you take the tablets out of the pack they may not keep well.